top of page

 To achieve shared prosperity, we support shared political power and work to eliminate our contribution to the progressive concentration of political power by certain segments of society.

-While it’s healthy for citizens to assign the work of governing to our representatives, our history shows that systematic concentration of political power over time is never healthy.
+While it can be productive and healthy for citizens to assign the work of governing to representatives, our history shows that systematic concentration of political power over time is never healthy.

 To achieve shared prosperity, we support shared control over common assets and work to eliminate our contribution to the progressive concentration of control over the common assets which sustain society (for example, water, air, ozone, and genetic material).